 Rooting your video in a personal story that’s specific helps your audience connect to the content you share, and to your cause.
-Last year, Global Sanctuary for Elephants raised over $82,000 with the help of this video, which they shared on their Facebook and Instagram Pages.
+In 2017, Global Sanctuary for Elephants raised over $82,000 with the help of this video, which they shared on their Facebook and Instagram Pages.
 The video told the story of the ongoing rescue of an elephant named Ramba, and urged viewers to donate to the cause.

 As opposed to generally focusing on all elephants, the organization focused on Ramba’s specific plight, making their campaign one that was more tangible to prospective donors and made more of an emotional impact.

 Not a non-profit?
 Share a personal story about a non-profit your business is passionate about.

 If you don’t have time to shoot from scratch, just use the assets you already have.
 Project Chimps shared a video on Facebook using existing photos and video clips.
 The video helped the non-profit reach their campaign goal of $100,000 and received nearly 40,000 views and 484 shares.

 No photos or videos?
 Not to worry.
 Use our library of over 1 million stock images and video clips to create a social-friendly video in time for the December 3.